-- (2) Plans.-Each budget shall include a plan for research, promotion, and consumer information regarding limes.
+(2) PLANS.-Each budget shall include a plan for research, promotion, and consumer information regarding limes.
 A plan under this paragraph shall take effect on the approval of the Secretary.
-The Board may enter into contracts and agreements, with the approval of the Secretary, for- - (A) the development and carrying out of such plan; and
+The Board may enter into contracts and agreements, with the approval of the Secretary, forlected pursuant to this subtitle.

-(B) the payment of the cost of such plan with funds collected pursuant to this subtitle.
+(A) the development and carrying out of such plan; and (B) the payment of the cost of such plan with funds colpound of limes.

-- (d) Assessments.-Such order shall provide for the imposition and collection of assessments with regard to the production and importation of limes as follows: - (1) RATE.-The assessment rate shall not exceed \$.01 per pound of limes.
+(d) Assessments.-Such order shall provide for the imposition and collection of assessments with regard to the production and importation of limes as follows:

+(1) RATE.-The assessment rate shall not exceed \$.01 per

-(2) COLLECTION BY FIRST HANDLERS.-Except as provided in
+(2) Collection by first handlers.-Except as provided in